tiagomapmarques/js-boilerplate/README.md

 # Js Boilerplate
 This is a boilerplate for any javascript project.
-Below you can find a list of variants, derived from the original `develop` branch.
-Each variant will be only one commit long so you can easily diff them and see how to properly set up each variant.
+Below you can find a list of _flavours_, derived from the original `develop` branch.
+Each _flavour_ will be only one commit long so you can easily diff them and see how to properly set up each of them.

 Dependencies:
 - `node` >= 8